bsteenbergen/leg/README.md

 LEG is like assembly language, but better

-Check out our Leg Website here: https://bsteenbergen.github.io/leg/
+Check out our LEG Website here: https://bsteenbergen.github.io/leg/

 ## Background